Do you often have to start the day with a feeble shower?

 In homes with older pipelines, the main pipe feeding a specific area might be blocked or corroded by scale deposits.
 When pipes corrode, a chunk of scale or rust breaks off and blocks a narrow portion of the pipe or water lines.
 The damage and the debris build-up block water flow.
 In such cases, you may have to replace the pipe.

-Or else, a leak in the pipe might cause the water to divert from the fixtures, ultimately leading to a reduction in water pressure.
-You’ll need a pipe leakage repair to solve such an issue.
+Otherwise, a pipe leak might cause water to divert from the fixtures, ultimately reducing water pressure.
+To solve such an issue, you’ll need pipe leakage repair.

 Either way, you’ll have to hire a plumber to examine the plumbing pipes, identify whether there are water leaks or corroded pipes, and address them accordingly.
 After all, pipe replacement and intensive repairs are skilled jobs that are best left to professionals.